evan-beep/react-chatroom/README.md

 4. Copy Room ID to invite

 # Other
-I only included src files and readme in the zip upload, because the entire project is too large
+I only included src files and readme in the zip upload, because the entire project is too large.
+See entire project at [github](https://github.com/evan-beep/react-chatroom)